brianhouse/art_and_code/units/4_nonlinearity/lecture.md

 When (and if) the reader proceeds to the basement, they will then be able to open the door.

 Note that the construction of this narrative is as much about the craft of _writing_ as it is about programming.
 A concept like a key exists somewhere between the variable that keeps track of whether the user has picked it up (`has_key`), the conditional logic of what it makes possible, and the narration of a world that is consistent and intuitive, one in which keys can be taken to unlock doors and in which they don't spontaneously appear or persist (unless, of course, we want them to magically do so).

-## Sketch #3

-With this sketch, you will create a nonlinear narrative in the second person using code where the reader chooses their path by inputting text.
-While your work may be structurally similar to _Zork_, the theme and written content should reflect your own artistic concept.
-Your program must demonstrate at least 8 different branching points that create meaningful alternative paths.

-Draw a "map" of the the choices that will be available to your reader (by hand, using Google Draw, or any other medium) and turn this in along with your final Python code to Google Classroom.
-In addition, upload a document that includes your title and a [3-sentence description](../../resources/description_guidelines.md) that explains how you'd like us to approach the result.